A dense pumpkin cake covered in the fluffiest cream cheese frosting, caramel and pralines, because why not.

 - 8 oz block full fat cream cheese cold

 - 3/4 cups powdered sugar

 - 1/2 tsp vanilla extract

 - Prepare cake pans.
-I like to lightly greese mine with a small amount of butter and line the bottom with parchment paper.
+I like to lightly grease mine with a small amount of butter and line the bottom with parchment paper.

 - Preheat oven to 375

 - In the bowl of a standmixer, add butter and beat slightly to soften and cream it.
 About 30 seconds.
 On medium speed, gradually add brown sugar and white sugar, adding 1/4 cup at a time.
 Beat until well combined.
-Scrap down the sides of the bowl as needed.
-Add pie spice, baking powder, soda and salt.
+Scrape down the sides of the bowl as needed.
+Add pie spice, baking powder, soda, and salt.
 Beat for at least 2 minutes.

 - Add in eggs, one at a time.
 Beating well after each addition.
 Add pumpkin puree and vanilla and beat well and completely combined.
-Gradually add flours, about 1/2 cup at time, beating at low speed, just enough to fold into the batter.
+Gradually add flours, about 1/2 cup at a time, beating at low speed, just enough to fold into the batter.
 Do not over mix.
-Its a very short mix after each addition.
+It's a very short mix after each addition.
 There should be floury bits left in the batter.
 Remove from mixer and finish mixing by hand.
 Divide batter evenly between the two prepared cake pans and bake, at 375, for about 25 minutes.
-Cake should be springy in the middle and a tooth pick inserted into the center should come out clean.
+The cake should be springy in the middle and a toothpick inserted into the center should come out clean.

 Make the whipped cream cheese frosting